Antibiotics in severely malnourished children

 Malnutrition presents an issue in many low and middle-income countries, SAM can be life threatening and, if untreated, is fatal in 30-50% of cases for hospitalized children.
 This review examined 23 studies evaluating the efficacy, safety and pharmacokinetics (PK) of antibiotics in children with severe acute malnutrition.
 Trial quality was considered poor and results were unable to be pooled due to lack of homogeneity.
 The results of this review concluded that amoxicillin showed no benefit in treating uncomplicated SAM, compared to a placebo.
 Standardized use of ampicillin and gentamicin significantly reduced mortality rates in hospitalized children.
 Oral amoxicillin for 5 days was as effective as intramuscular ceftriaxone for 2 days.
 Oral chloramphenicol was as effective as trimethoprim-sulfamethoxazole in children with pneumonia.
 Evidence examined in this trial was not strong enough to make further recommendations on the use of antibiotics in the treatment of SAM.

-Adolescents, Both sexes, Child health, Children, Conflict, Drought, Endocrine and metabolic conditions, Epidemic/Endemic, Gastrointestinal/Abdominal conditions, Genitourinary and gynaecologic conditions, Health, HIV and sexually transmitted infections, Infections and infectious diseases (all), Neonates/infants, Non-communicable diseases (all), Nutrition, Population displacement, Respiratory conditions, Zoonotic and other pathogens
+Adolescents, Both sexes (for groups of both male and female persons), Child health, Children, Conflict, Drought, Endocrine and metabolic conditions, Epidemic/Endemic, Gastrointestinal/Abdominal conditions, Genitourinary and gynaecologic conditions, Health, HIV and sexually transmitted infections, Infections and infectious diseases (all), Neonates/infants, Non-communicable diseases (all), Nutrition, Population displacement, Respiratory conditions, Zoonotic and other pathogens